mabusaa/argocd-course-webapp/README.md

+## README

-Example repo for testing CICD flow in ArgoCD course
+Example repo for testing CICD flow in ArgoCD course.